| When you decided to get a dog, I'll bet you daydreamed about

 glands surgically removed but if you choose to do this, discuss the possible outcomes with your veterinarian as

 there is often a risk of faecal incontinence if the surgery goes awry.
+Occasionally in dogs, dandruff is just dandruff caused by

 skin allergies, nutritional deficiencies, or improper grooming.
 Sometimes, however, dandruff can be a sign of a